Beef and Pork

-For the hogs, we are using Berkshires from an old line of genetics, a heritage that today is winning meat quality competitions every year.
-Berkshire meat is considered by many chefs to be the best pork to work with and in Japan it is considered a delicacy, commanding significant price premiums.
+For the hogs, we and our partnering producers raise only Berkshires from old line genetics.
+Hogs from this heritage are winning meat quality competitions every year.
+Berkshire meat is considered by many chefs to be the best pork and in Japan it is considered a delicacy, commanding significant price premiums.
 As heritage hogs, they do well on pasture, making it a point to root around every nook and cranny in their lot.
-This use of their body, we believe, is a major contribution to the high quality meat coming from these hogs.
-The extra time they take to reach butcher weight is helpful in developing marbling, as well.
-Similar to beef, even if the genetics and management are good, there is variance in quality from carcass to carcass.
-To ensure we don’t assume final product quality, each carcass is visually inspected by skilled butchers who will make the final call on whether the pig is to be a sausage pig (low-quality), or a pork chop pig (high quality).